aspose-words/Aspose.Words-API-References-Tutorials/english/java/document-merging/using-document-merging/_index.md

 Before we dive into document merging, let's ensure we have Aspose.Words for Java correctly set up in our project.
 Follow these steps to get started:

+### Obtain Aspose.Words for Java:
-1. **Obtain Aspose.Words for Java**: Visit the Aspose Releases (https://releases.aspose.com/words/java) to obtain the latest version of the library.
+ Visit the Aspose Releases (https://releases.aspose.com/words/java) to obtain the latest version of the library.

+### Add Aspose.Words Library:
-2. **Add Aspose.Words Library**: Include the Aspose.Words JAR file in your Java project's classpath.
+ Include the Aspose.Words JAR file in your Java project's classpath.

+### Initialize Aspose.Words:
-3. **Initialize Aspose.Words**: In your Java code, import the necessary classes from Aspose.Words, and you're ready to start merging documents.
+ In your Java code, import the necessary classes from Aspose.Words, and you're ready to start merging documents.

 ## 3. Merging Two Documents